Mr. Chu

 "Mr. Chu" is a song by South Korean girl group Apink.
 The song is their 5th Korean single and served as the lead single from their 4th mini-album Pink Blossom.
+The song was composed by Duble Sidekick.
 It was released on March 31, 2014, by A Cube Entertainment.
-The song composed by Duble Sidekick.
-The song's music video was directed by Digipedi and released on the same day.
+The song's music video, directed by Digipedi, was released on the same day.
 Apink performed the song for the first time on KBS's Music Bank on April 4.

 Commercially, the song peaked at number 2 on the Billboard K-pop Hot 100.
 Apink won six music show trophies for "Mr. Chu" and wrapped up promotions for Mr. Chu on May 25.
 The song was the eighth best selling digital song in 2014, according to Gaon's year-end chart.
 "Mr. Chu" was used for G9 TV commercial featuring Apink and comedian Lee Guk-Joo.
 The Japanese version of "Mr. Chu" was released as their second Japanese single on February 18, 2015.
 On January 22, 2015, the short PV for "Mr. Chu (on-stage)" Japanese version was released.